aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dot-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to XLAM in Android Applications or Online App" h2="Export DOT to XLAM in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOT to XLAM conversion feature inside your android applications.
-Firstly, you can convert DOT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLAM.
+<h2>Why to Convert</h2>

+The DOT file format is a text-based document format used to store diagrams created with the Microsoft Office Visio program.
+It is a proprietary format, and is not supported by many other programs.
+Therefore, it is often necessary to convert DOT files to other formats, such as HTML or XLAM, in order to make them more widely accessible.

+<h2>How Aspose.Total Helps for DOT to XLAM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+It includes the Aspose.Words for Android via Java API, which can be used to convert DOT files to HTML, and the Aspose.Cells for Java API, which can be used to convert HTML to XLAM.
+This makes it easy to convert DOT files to XLAM, without the need for any additional software or plugins.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}